Starting a coffee shop business is never easy. But, it is manageable if you have a good idea and a clear plan.

 Click here for more information about creating an app for your coffee shop.

 Another easy win when you’re getting closer to opening time is to fill out your Google My Business profile.

-This will help you show up in Google Search and Google Maps results when people look for coffee shops in your area.
+This will help you show up in Google Search and Google Maps results when people look for coffee shop businesses in your area.
 The profile will include information like opening hours, images, reviews, and directions.

-If you need more information about marketing your coffee shop, check out our article on the top ten coffee shop marketing ideas.
+If you need more information about marketing your coffee shop business, check out our article on the top ten coffee shop marketing ideas.